thephpleague/url/dev-master/components/query.md

 ### Using a named constructor

 It is possible to create a `Query` object using an array or a `Traversable` object with the `Query::createFromArray` method.
+The resulting array must be compatible with the static method `Query::build`.

 - If a given parameter value is `null` it will be rendered without any value in the resulting query string;
 - If a given parameter value is an empty string il will be rendered without any value **but** with a `=` sign appended to it;